GPif/blog-source/_drafts/beyond-a-simple-developer.md

 Of course there is some script used to help on some specific task, file coded in few minutes for a specific task.
 But this is not development.
 A developer create program or service to be used.

-Also, one man argue that their is situations where there is only one developer, kng of the code, but it is a double edge blade.
+Also, one might argues that their is situations whith only one developer, king of the code, but it is a double edge blade.
-First, if we are speaking about profesionnal world, a company should never let the knowledge to only one person, this is a high risk if the employee to leave, go on vacation, or maybe even have some medical issue.
+First, if we are speaking about professional world, a company should never let the knowledge to only one person, this is a high risk if the employee leave, go on vacation, or maybe even have some medical issue.

-So, this the problem of the company, right?
+But, this the problem of the company, right?
 Not only.
-We can thing that the developer in this situation has the higher ground.
-Only if it want to be stuck with is work.
-Beeing a guardian of a legacy code is also giving up on the possibility to grow.
+We can think that the developer in this situation has the higher ground.
+Only if it want to be stuck with its work.
+Being a guardian of a legacy code is also giving up on the possibility to grow.

 But if a developer want to evolve, learn new thing and keeping up with the pace of technology, it have to give up its creation, pass it to a padawane, or anyone willing to continue the project.

-Therefore we learn beeing open to criticism, to remarks.
-No developer, and especialy the good one are perfect.
+Therefore we learn being open to criticism, to remarks.
+No developer, and especially the good one are perfect.
 Avoid to become  the [talented jerk](https://jobs.netflix.com/culture) company put aside.

-Finally, a developer must keep in mind that most of the tools or language, it manipulate is available because a community give it freely.
-If we want our ecosystem to stay alive we need to give on our turn.
-That is why some company are know [cheking the activity in open source technology](https://opensource.com/article/19/5/how-get-job-doing-open-source).
+Finally, a developer must keep in mind that most of the tools or language it manipulate, are available because of a community gave it freely.
+If we want our ecosystem to stay sane and alive, we need to give on our turn.
+That is why some company are now [cheking the activity in open source community](https://opensource.com/article/19/5/how-get-job-doing-open-source).

 # The new face of a developer

-Belonging to a community, thinking ahead, sharing, eager to learn new thing, that is the new vision of a developer I would like to give. far from being a loner, but more like a craftsman, moving from new project to ne project, from masterpiece to masterpiece.
+Belonging to a community, thinking ahead, sharing, eager to learn new thing, that is the new image of a developer I would like to give. far from being a loner, but more like a craftsman, moving from new projects to new projects, from masterpieces to masterpieces.